Eating Well on a Budget

 Shop with others.
 Getting your kids involved in shopping for groceries and preparing meals is a great opportunity to teach them about different foods, how to read food labels, and how to balance a budget.
 Alternately, shopping with a friend or roommate can give you a chance to catch up without falling behind on your chores.
 It’s also a great way to share new meal ideas and save money on discount deals like “buy one, get the second half price.”

 Make mealtimes a social experience.
-The simple act of talking to a friend or loved over the dinner table can play a big role in relieving stress and boosting mood.
+The simple act of talking to a friend or loved one over the dinner table can play a big role in relieving stress and boosting mood.
 Gather the family together and stay up to date on everyone’s daily lives.
 If you live alone, invite a friend, coworker, or neighbor over.
 If it’s not possible to be physically in the same space as friends or loved ones at a mealtime, try eating together while video chatting.

 Cook with others.
 Invite a friend to share shopping and cooking responsibilities—one prepares the entrée, the other dessert, for example.
 Cooking with others can be a fun way to deepen relationships.
 Splitting the costs can make it cheaper for both of you and being in the company of others can also help you avoid overeating out of boredom or loneliness.